JemnerVera/LuzySombra-App/docs/EXPLICACION_TABLAS_ALERTAS.md

   a.lotID,
   a.porcentajeLuzEvaluado,
   a.tipoUmbral
-FROM image.Mensaje m
+FROM evalImagen.Mensaje m
-INNER JOIN image.MensajeAlerta ma ON m.mensajeID = ma.mensajeID
+INNER JOIN evalImagen.MensajeAlerta ma ON m.mensajeID = ma.mensajeID
-INNER JOIN image.Alerta a ON ma.alertaID = a.alertaID
+INNER JOIN evalImagen.Alerta a ON ma.alertaID = a.alertaID
 WHERE m.mensajeID = 10;
 ```